College of Engineering

 Choosing a Major

 The selection of a major is often difficult for students who have not had close association with engineering activities.
-Students should not be overly concerned with this problem since the pre-professional curricula of all engineering programs during the first year are similar.
+Students should not be overly concerned with this problem as the first year curriculum is largely similar for all majors.
 This flexibility allows students to change majors during the first year without loss of progress.
-Engineering students who are unsure about their choice of a major are advised to register in pre-general engineering until they make a decision.
+Engineering students are encouraged to register for General Engineering unless they are absolutely certain about their chosen major.

 Because of the growing complexity of modern engineering practice, graduate study is important for those students who wish to specialize.
 Students who have established satisfactory undergraduate records and who are looking for the greatest opportunity in their professional field should consider continuation of their education beyond the baccalaureate degree.
 Study for the Master of Science (MS) and Master of Engineering (MEng) degrees normally requires one or two years.
 The Doctor of Philosophy (PhD) degree requires three to four additional years.